-If you haven’t started planning for your retirement as a business owner, you’re not alone.
-According to a study by SCORE, 34% of small business owners don’t have a retirement savings plan.
-It’s not too late to start your retirement planning.
-Get started today with the advice and tips below.
+If you haven’t started planning for your retirement yet, you’re not alone.
+In Fact, 1 in 5 small business owners don’t have any retirement savings.
+It’s not too late to start your retirement planning!
+Use this guide to start preparing for your retirement.

-When you work for a set salary you’re able to set a goal and use your predictable monthly income to work toward it.
-When you own a business, you’re working toward that same goal but with a variable income.
+When you work for a set salary, you can set a goal and use your predictable monthly income to work toward it.
+When you own a business, you work toward that same goal but with a variable income.
 You’re also balancing this against the business’s cash needs to sustain operations.

-This is all part of the operating cycle, or cash converting cycle, and it’s a big challenge in creating your retirement plan as a business owner.
+This is all part of the operating cycle, or cash converting cycle, and it’s a big challenge for creating your business owner retirement plan.

 For example, let’s say you own a fashion business.
 You might take some orders today and pay for production, wait three months for the finished goods, deliver to your customers, and wait another three months to get paid.
 In this scenario, you need enough cash to sustain your business for six months while waiting to get paid.